2019–20 Temple Owls men's basketball team

-The 2019–20 Temple Owls men's basketball team represents Temple University during the 2019–20 NCAA Division I men's basketball season.
-The Owls, led by first-year head coach Aaron McKie, play their home games at the Liacouras Center in Philadelphia as a member of the American Athletic Conference.
+The 2019–20 Temple Owls men's basketball team represented Temple University during the 2019–20 NCAA Division I men's basketball season.
+The Owls, led by first-year head coach Aaron McKie, played their home games at the Liacouras Center in Philadelphia as a member of the American Athletic Conference.

 Previous season

 The Owls finished the 2018–19 season 23–10, 13–5 in AAC play to finish in third place.
 As the 3-seed in the AAC tournament, the Owls lost to sixth-seeded Wichita State in the first round.
 They received a bid to the NCAA tournament as an 11th seed, where they lost to Belmont in the First Four.

 The season was head coach Fran Dunphy's final season as Temple head coach.
 The school announced on April 13, 2018, that he would step down at the end of the 2019 season and that top assistant and former Owls star Aaron McKie would succeed him.